unixbox-net/lh/README.md

 ## Purpose

-Identify system issues as quickly as possible
+Enable ANYONE to identify system issues as quickly as possible

 ## "modes"